So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 The business model of an agency is fairly straightforward.
 Sure, you can tinker around the edges about whether to bill by the hour, by week, by task, or by the project.
 But at its core, you are providing specialized knowledge for a fee.
 An agency of one and an agency of 10,000 work in basically the same way.

-With that concept in mind, here’s how to start a digital marketing agency with no experience.
+With that concept in mind, here’s how to start a digital marketing agency without experience.

 1. Set Your Business Goals